How to get into Cornell

 What is Cornell’s reputation?

 Cornell is the largest Ivy League school by a wide margin.
 In fact, with 16,000 undergraduates (compared to 6,500 for a mid-sized Ivy like Yale) it can feel like a big public university (which it partially is).
-It’s also one of the only Ivy League schools where first-year applicants have to apply to a specific college within the larger university, including: 1) Arts and Sciences, 2) Business, 3) Engineering, 4) Architecture, 5) Agriculture, 6) Human Ecology, or 7) Labor Relations.
+It’s also one of the only Ivy League schools where first-year applicants have to apply to a specific undergraduate college within the larger university, including: 1) Arts and Sciences, 2) Business, 3) Engineering, 4) Architecture, 5) Agriculture, 6) Human Ecology, or 7) Labor Relations.
 The only other Ivies that are separated into undergraduate colleges like this are UPenn and Columbia.

 Size matters.